-If MEA does not receive sufficient grant applications in a particular county, MEA may elect to reallocate grant funding to maximize the achievement of the EmPOWER Clean Energy Communities program goals.

-If additional sources of grant funding become available during the fiscal year, MEA may elect to allocate additional funding in a manner that will best achieve the goals of the EmPOWER Clean Energy Communities program.
+If MEA does not receive sufficient grant applications under the statewide competitive platform, MEA may elect to reallocate grant funds to the EmPOWER Clean Energy Communities county-allocated platform.
+Similarly, if additional funds become available, MEA can elect to allocate additional grant funding in a manner that will be achieve the goals of the EmPOWER Clean Energy Communities program.